Robert Smart AAILA, ISA

 The top 300 mm immediately around the planted tree is a typical imported ‘garden mix’ soil – 85% sand, 10% Menangle soil, and 5% organic matter.
 This is mainly for planting the shrubs surrounding each tree.

 Water Sensitive Urban Design / Passive Irrigation

-Although the health and well being of the trees was of the most critical importance, WSUD was still thought of seriously and the soils designed accordingly.
+Although the health and well-being of the trees were of the most critical importance, WSUD was still thought of seriously and the soils were designed accordingly.
 The soils had to be conducive to water flow through, therefore a sandy mix (90% sand -10% Menangle soil) was required where the surface water entered the tree pits.

 Air breather tubes were designed to come out of the stormwater pits using flexible 100 mm diameter perforated plastic pipes.
 When they are not filled with water (i.e. most off the time) they are filled with air to aerate the soil.
 When filled with water, the water runs down the slotted pipes and waters the soil under the slab and improves passive irrigation and helps prevent ‘droughtiness’ that may occur under the impermeable pavement surfaces.